MohamedSamehMoha/Sparkify/README.md

 To predict users actions before happening to avoid economical issues

 # Results
-After applying a machime learning model we can say that we can predict users that are about to cancel their subscription with 0.99 accuracy
+After applying a machine learning model we can say that we can predict users that are about to cancel their subscription with 0.99 accuracy

 # License
 This project is under [GNU LICENSE](https://github.com/YoussefAli99/Sparkify/blob/master/LICENSE)